 Salsa nutrition can really depend on the individual salsa brand that you buy.
 Salsa is an incredibly popular dip, so many different brands make their own salsas.
 Also, “salsa” is a pretty general word for a whole family of spicy dips, rather than just those made with tomatoes and onions, so different kinds of salsa can vary significantly in their nutritive and caloric content.

-?
+What is salsa?
 “Salsa” is actually just the Spanish word for sauce, though it is generally used in American to refer specifically to a family of sauces and dips of Mexican origin.
 Most people think of tomato based dips when they think of “salsa”, but there are many other kinds of salsa.
 Salsas can be made with many different vegetables as a base for the dip and many different kinds of peppers and other spicy ingredients.
 The amount of combinations is basically limitless.
 Sweet, peach based salsas have become popular lately, for instance.
 Salsa nutrition can vary widely based on the specific combination of vegetables and other ingredients used in an individual salsa.

 However, Southwestern salsa recipes are the most popular in America, whether they are normal, tomato based salsas or more intriguing corn based salsas.
 Recipes using salsa, even standard salsas, can also be highly variable in content, effecting salsa nutrition figures.
 However, if salsas are made right, they are generally very low in calories while providing beneficial nutrition.
 Many commercially made salsas have preservatives and other unhealthy additives in them, but finding organic salsas that deliberately avoid these can give you the salsa nutrition that you want without the unhealthy extras.
 Also, basic salsas are fairly easy to make on your own with fresh vegetables.
 Classic mild salsa dip recipes can easily be found on the internet to help you to learn to make your own fresh and healthy dips.
 Get more on this here.